Present in UK

 OPM is established in most of Greater London and in some surrounding counties.
-See 'Distribution' below for further details.
-The remainder of the United Kingdom (UK) is designated a Pest Free Area (PFA) with special restrictions on movements of oak plants to minimise the risk of introducing OPM to new areas.
+The remainder of the United Kingdom (UK) is designated as an area free from the pest with special restrictions on movements of oak plants to minimise the risk of introducing OPM to new areas.
 Strengthened measures on the importation of most species of oak were introduced in 2019 to enhance the protection of the UK from further introductions of this pest.
-Further details can be found in ‘Regulation' below.
+Further details can be found in ‘Regulation‘ below.

 We urge everyone to be vigilant for OPM, in spring and summer particularly, and to report any suspected findings through TreeAlert: see ‘Identification‘ and ‘Report a sighting‘ below for guidance.